Travelport-xx/travelport-uapi-tutorial/index.md

 }
 ```

-This code follows exactly the pattern explained above in the programming model section: we set up a `PingReq` object with the proper parameters and then pass them through to the uAPI via the ping port.
-The only unexpected part of this simple example is the call to `WSDLService.getPing()` that returns the ping port object.
-This is a helper class that has been provided with the tutorial to simplify things and allow you to focus on the essential parts of the uAPI and not the details...
+The code in `main()` above follows exactly the pattern explained in the programming model section: we set up a `PingReq` object with the proper parameters and then pass them through to the uAPI via the ping port.
+The only unexpected part of this simple example is the call to `WSDLService.getPing()` that returns the ping port object.  `WSDLService` is a helper class that has been provided with the tutorial to simplify things and allow you to focus on the essential parts of the uAPI and not the details...

 ### The Details

 The sad fact is that you will need to configure your copy of the class `WSDLService` slightly to allow you to use the uAPI.
 You should not need to do this again!
-If you look inside `WSDLService`(https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.java) in the package `com.traveloport.uapi.unit1` [com.travelport.uapi.unit1](https://github.com/iansmith/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1) you will see the things that you may need to change:
+If you look inside [WSDLService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.java) in the package [com.travelport.uapi.unit1](https://github.com/iansmith/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1) you will see the things that you may need to change:

 ```java